justin-carver/Squrl/README.md

 # Squrl

 Squrl, Secure Quick URL, is a URL shortening service that offers secure end-to-end encryption.

 ## Stack

 This is currently running a solid *MERN* stack, utilizing:

-- **MongoDB**: Client-side File Level Encryption & Redirect Collection
+- **MongoDB w/ Mongoose**: Client-side File Level Encryption & Redirect Collection
 - **Express**: Router and API Endpoint
 - **React**: Front-End w/ TailwindCSS
 - **Node**: Back-End

 ## End-to-End Encryption 🔐

 In today's modern age, encryption and privacy must be a golden standard when working with any set of data leaving your network.
 Current large-scale popular URL shorteners (bit.ly, tinyurl) are a bane to this essential need by allowing third-party companies to gather massive amounts of analytics by using a simple link.

 With Squrl, to start, the current node server should be configured in the following setup: